SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Tony and Andi love playing in the snow and having snowball fights, but they always argue which makes the best snowballs.
+Tony and Andi love playing in the snow and having snowball fights, but they always argue who makes the best snowballs.

-Тhey have decided to involve you in their fray, by making you write a program which **calculates snowball data**, and outputs the best snowball value.
+They have decided to involve you in their fray, by making you write a program which **calculates snowball data**, and outputs the best snowball value.

 You will receive **N** – an integer, the **number of snowballs being made** by Tony and Andi.